 He repeated the message when he officially launched his campaign on June 12, adding that if parliament tried to block it, "we will wreak the whirlwind and face mortal retribution from the electorate".
 Only when Brexit had been delivered, he argued, could the country and society be united.

-But he denies he is aiming for a no-deal outcome.
+But he denies he is aiming for a no-deal outcome — even asserting that the chances of it happening are a "million to one".
 "I don't think that we will end up with any such thing," he said at the launch.
 "But it is only responsible to prepare vigorously and seriously for no deal."

 Later, in a live TV debate among the leadership hopefuls, he said a departure on October 31 was "eminently feasible" but offered no firmer commitment despite questioning.
 Some observers suggested he might be softening on no-deal — which his supporters denied.